cris-zapata/Discrete-Multistage-Amplifier/README.md

 ## Architecture

-The circuit splits three competing requirements — high input resistance, 25 V/V gain, and a low-impedance drive into 50 Ω — across three stages, so no single transistor has to do everything at once.
+The circuit splits three competing requirements of high input resistance, 25 V/V gain, and a low-impedance drive into 50 Ω across three stages, so no single transistor has to do everything at once.
 It was **designed from the load backward**, since each stage is loaded by the one that follows and the 50 Ω load is fixed.

 | Stage | Device / config | Job | Gain |
 |---|---|---|---|